magento/knowledge-base/src/faq/general/accessibility.md

 Adobe Commerce continues to improve Accessibility and will be updating our Accessibility plans for 2022 soon.

 The Adobe Commerce Luma theme is highly customizable as is the Commerce Admin.
-Our customers can extend the Luma theme and create their own accessibility modules, and/or visit our Commerce Marketplace to vet an extension to meet your accessibility requirements.
-Here is a search string that displays the current available themes on Commerce Marketplace https://marketplace.magento.com/catalogsearch/result/?q=Accessibility%20Theme.
+You can extend the Luma theme and create your own accessibility modules, and/or visit our Commerce Marketplace to vet an extension to meet your accessibility requirements.
+Here is a search string that displays the current available themes on Commerce Marketplace [https://marketplace.magento.com/catalogsearch/result/?q=Accessibility%20Theme].

 Most of our customers are following the [W3C Accessibility documentations and Guidelines](https://www.w3.org/WAI/standards-guidelines/).